colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Latour, Bruno.
 "How to Be Iconophilic in Art, Science, and Religion?" _Picturing Science Producing Art_.
 Carrie Jones and Peter Galison, eds.
 London: Routledge, 1998.
 418-440.
 Print.

-## Lovink, Geert and Pit Schultz.
-"There is no information, only transformation: An Interview with Bruno Latour."
-Web. http://www.nettime.org/Lists-Archives/nettime- l-9709/msg00006.html

 These two articles introduce Latour's idea of _immutable mobiles_, of the "alignments" and correspondences that remain consistent across the continuous series of transformations that is our experience of "the world."
 Here, the idea of information as a stable medium for representation is critiqued, replacing it with a model of transformation analogous both to the method of "lensing" that is crucial to my own argument about the function of artworks, as well as to the technologies that constitute my artwork.

 ## Lazzarato, Maurizio.
 "Machines to Crystallize Time." _Theory, Culture & Society_.
 24.6 (2007): 93-122.
 Print.